GMalzac/ProgImage.com/README.md

 X-User-Token    BaLgKhKd6hsKKVRXywrs
 ```

-The body of your request should be
+The body of your POST request should be
 ```
 {"picture": [
   {"source": "URL_OR_FILEPATH_OF_YOUR_PICTURE"}